 Joe Martin, Founder

 In the years since, chess education has become Joe's life’s work, as well as his full-time job, melding the traditions of a dynasty with a knack for fostering the same enthusiasm and passion in the next generation.
-His meterstick for success is how many children still play when they stop working with him, and he's proud to say that he still has students reaching out to him from when it all began fifteen years ago to let him know that they still play, and how much they've learned in the meantime.
+His meterstick for success is how many children still play when they stop working with him, and he's proud to say that he still has students reaching out to him from when it all began almost twenty years ago to let him know that they still play, and how much they've learned in the meantime.
 Some of them even stop by current programs when they're in town to reminisce and meet the next generation.
 Joe's commitment is to continue this tradition of enthusiastic excellence, grounding his students in solid theory and practice while fostering a lifelong love of chess.

 In recent years, Joe has been at the epicenter of the chess explosion in Sharon, MA and the surrounding area.
 His company, Common Sense Chess, has become a byword for chess fun and education in the region.
 In pre-covid times, Joe partnered with local schools, after-school programs, and local institutions to work with nearly a hundred kids a week, and routinely organized local tournaments and special events for the town of Sharon and surrounding areas.
 Since the outbreak of the pandemic, Joe has transitioned to online teaching, and now works with children across the United States, as well as the occasional international student.

 In his spare time, Joe is cheerfully assembling a chess YouTube channel, plotting how to duplicate his beloved special events in an online setting, and planning the expansion of the Common Sense Chess brand.